simontorres/goodman_user_manual/user_manual/_requirements_data.rst

 Data obtained with the Blue Camera before |headers change| is expected to have several format issues:

-There were non fits-compliant characters in some comments.
-To solve that, you can edit the header using the most recent version of AstroPy, IRAF or WCSTOOLS to remove the following keywords: PARAM0, PARAM61, PARAM62 and PARAM63.
+    1. There were non fits-compliant characters in some comments.
+To solve that, you can edit the header using the most recent version of AstroPy, IRAF or WCSTOOLS to remove the following keywords: ``PARAM0``, ``PARAM61``, ``PARAM62`` and ``PARAM63``.

-The data was defined as 3D, just like a single frame of a data cube.
+    2. The data was defined as 3D, just like a single frame of a data cube.
 To solve this, you will have to read the data and rewrite it with only two dimensions using AstroPy or IRAF.

-Some keywords were added with time:
+    3. Some keywords were added with time.

-  * INSTCONF: contains the name of the Goodman Camera used, e.g., "Blue" or "Red";
+        * INSTCONF: contains the name of the Goodman Camera used, e.g., "Blue" or "Red".

-  * WAVMODE: contains the ruling number of the used grating and the mode name, e.g., "400 m1" or "400 m2"
+        * WAVMODE: contains the ruling number of the used grating and the mode name, e.g., "400 m1" or "400 m2".

         * ROI: the name of the region of interest, e.g., "Spectroscopic 1x1", "user-defined", etc.

-Duplicated keywords.
+    4. Duplicated keywords.
 Make sure that your data does not contain duplicated keywords.

 Reference Lamp Files
 ^^^^^^^^^^^^^^^^^^^^